jclement/blog/content/post/2019/blog-hugo-gitlab/index.md

 ## Generating Deployment Keys

-The final steps required on the webserver machine are to set ourselves up for automated deployment by generating a new user which we'll use for deployment (`deploy_zeos`), and creating a new SSH keypair for our deployment process.
+The final steps required on the webserver machine are to set ourselves up for automated deployment by generating a new user which we'll use for deployment (`deploy_erraticbits`), and creating a new SSH keypair for our deployment process.

 ```
-sudo adduser --disabled-password deploy_zeos
+sudo adduser --disabled-password deploy_erraticbits
 ```

 Create a SSH keypair for our deployment keys (make sure not to enter a password!):

 ```
-ssh-keygen  -t ed25519 -f ~/deploy_zeos
+ssh-keygen  -t ed25519 -f ~/deploy_erraticbits
 ```

 Add the public key we just generated to the list of authorized keys `~/.ssh/authorized_keys`.

 ```
-sudo -u deploy_zeos mkdir ~/.ssh
+sudo -u deploy_erraticbits mkdir ~/.ssh
-cat ~/deploy_zeos.pub | sudo -u deploy_zeos tee ~/.ssh/authorized_keys
+cat ~/deploy_erraticbits.pub | sudo -u deploy_erraticbits tee ~/.ssh/authorized_keys
 ```

-Finally, copy the private contents of the private key (`~/deploy_zeos`) file somewhere safe.
+Finally, copy the private contents of the private key (`~/deploy_erraticbits`) file somewhere safe.
 We'll need those in a second when configuring Gitlab.

 It'll look something like this:
 ```